Cambodia Travel Diaries

-Cambodia has given us so much pleasure; booked as an afterthought we certainly did not give the country the time it deserved.
-We have not even scratched the surface of what is on offer and we would not hesitate to return.
+We booked Cambodia as an afterthought, yet it has given us so much pleasure; we certainly did not give the country the time it deserved since we have not even scratched the surface of what is on offer and we would not hesitate to return.
 If you are thinking of tagging it on to Vietnam, don’t.
 It deserved a visit in it’s own right!

-The country is certainly changing and I hope that the income the 4.5 million tourists a year brings starts to line someone other than the governments pockets so that children can stop working and instead get an education to help increase the rate of development of Cambodia.
+The country is certainly changing and I hope that the income from the 4.5 million tourists a year starts to line someone other than the government’s pockets so that children can stop working and instead get an education to help increase the rate of development of Cambodia.

 Goodbye Cambodia!
 I hope you are able to keep your beautiful smiles and welcoming nature as you develop into a wealthier country.